-At the 2022 Saudi Arabian Grand Prix, Lewis Hamilton will become the first F1 driver to have made 180 starts with a single team.
+At the 2022 Abu Dhabi Grand Prix, Lewis Hamilton became the first F1 driver to have made 200 starts with a single team.
 We look at the other drivers who started the most races with a single constructor.

 Lewis Hamilton’s decision to move from McLaren to Mercedes was questioned when he signed the contract back in 2012 – but it proved to be an inspired decision.
 While McLaren have not achieved title success since Hamilton’s departure, Mercedes have gone on to enjoy unprecedented levels of championship success.

-2022 is Hamilton’s tenth season with the team.
+2023 is Hamilton’s 11th season with the team.
 Since his first outing with the Silver Arrows at the 2013 Australian Grand Prix, Hamilton has added 82 Grand Prix wins and six World Championship titles to his name.
-At the 2022 Saudi Arabian Grand Prix, he will become the first driver to start 180 races with a single team.
+At the 2022 Saudi Arabian Grand Prix, he set a new record for most races with a single team and became the first driver to start 200 races with a single team at the 2022 Abu Dhabi Grand Prix.

 Prior to Hamilton’s 180th start with Mercedes at the 2022 Saudi Arabian Grand Prix, Michael Schumacher had held the record for most starts with a single team since the 2004 United States Grand Prix.
 That event marked his 133rd start with Ferrari, overtaking Jacques Laffite’s long-standing record of starts with Ligier.